nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `edit n/NAME [new/NEW_NAME] [p/NEW_PHONE] [e/NEW_EMAIL] [a/NEW_ADDRESS] [j/NEW_JOB]`

 * You have to provide at least one of the optional fields.
-* If you accidentally type the name of the contact in all capitals or add one too many spaces, don't worry!
-KnottyPlanners will automatically format the name by removing the extra spacing and correctly capitalizing it 🤩
+* Tags can't be edited, so if you'd like to change a tag, simply delete the existing one using ['tag-del'](#deleting-tags-from-a-contact) and add a new one using ['tag-add'](#adding-tags-to-a-contact)!

 <box type="important" seamless>

 **IMPORTANT:**
-* Tags can't be edited, so if you'd like to change a tag, simply delete the existing one using ['tag-del'](#deleting-tags-from-a-contact) and add a new one using ['tag-add'](#adding-tags-to-a-contact)!
-* Multiple input of the same parameter can be added but only the last one will be accepted (e.g. `edit n/John p/111 p/222` will edit phone number to `222`)
+* Multiple inputs of the same parameter can be added but only the last one will be accepted.
-* If you edit a person with the same parameters, we will not alert you
+* Examples:
+  - `edit n/John p/111 p/222` will edit John's phone number to `222`
+  - `edit n/John n/Gary a/Tampines Heights` will edit Gary's address to `Tampines Heights` (John's address will remain unedited)

 </box>